rieckpil/progmot/content/post/proofread-one-year-course-release.md

 It seems that this is not the case for everyone.

-There a still course participants that did not even start with lesson one.
+There are still course participants that did not even start with lesson one.

 That's okay - they might be busy and will start when they have time.